psvri/librscrc/Readme.md

 ## Performance

 Your mileage may vary based on the hardware used.
-This section is meant to only give comparison of various approaches.
+This section is meant to only give a comparison of various approaches.

 - Nightly compiler is required to use hardware crc instructions on aarch64 with feature flag "nightly" enable.
 - Simd and hardware instructions are used if the required cpu features are detected at run time.
 In case it's not found,